20 High-Income Skills to Learn in 2026: Transform Your Career & Earning Potential

 Median Salary: $120,000 | Growth Rate: 24% (LinkedIn)

-IoT engineers design and maintain the networks of connected devices powering smart homes, healthcare monitoring, industrial automation, and smart cities.
-Skills in embedded systems, sensor networks, MQTT protocols, and edge computing are highly valued.
+IoT engineers design and maintain networks of connected devices powering smart homes, healthcare monitoring, industrial automation, and smart cities.
+Embedded systems, sensor networks, MQTT protocols, and edge computing — these skills pay well.

 Where to Learn: Coursera IoT Specialization, edX IoT MicroMasters, Arduino & Raspberry Pi tutorials